Maintained by NextGen Coastal — $342M under management in OC & LA

 A husband-wife LLC does not qualify (entity, not natural person).
 Owning 3 properties, even with only 2 units in use as rentals, disqualifies you.
 A 5-unit building disqualifies you regardless of property count.
 When in doubt, charge one month — the small-landlord exception is narrow.

-The cap is based on the monthly rent stated in the lease — not market rent, not effective rent after concessions.
-If rent is $3,000/mo, the maximum deposit is $3,000 (or $6,000 under the small-landlord exception).
-The cap applies regardless of whether the unit is furnished or unfurnished — that distinction was eliminated by AB 12.
+The cap reads against the monthly rent stated in the lease — not market rent, not effective rent after concessions.
+Rent at $3,000/month?
+Deposit max is $3,000 (or $6,000 with the small-landlord exception).
+Furnished/unfurnished distinction is gone.

 ScenarioWhat AB 12 requires